Book Richardson, who prosecutors say 'helped himself' to agents' cash, pleads guilty

 Mordock said he and Richardson began talking about a plea agreement around Thanksgiving.
 While Richardson declined to comment, Mordock said Richardson “benefited the University of Arizona” and positively affected the lives of UA players in his eight-plus years with the program.
 Richardson came over with Sean Miller from the Xavier staff in April 2009, when the UA hired Miller as head coach.

 Richardson is the second former coach within a month to plead guilty in the case.
 Former USC assistant Tony Bland pleaded guilty earlier this month to accepting $4,100 in cash to steer Trojans players to certain financial advisers and business managers.
-Bland came to his plea agreement in December, with questions remaining about what happened to the $13,000 prosecutors originally accused of receiving.
+Bland came to his plea agreement in December, with questions remaining about the $13,000 prosecutors originally accused him of receiving.

 Former Oklahoma State assistant coach Lamont Evans is still scheduled for trial in April.
 Former Auburn assistant Chuck Person and former NBA referee Rashan Michel are expected to go on trial next month.